zostay/RakuWAPI/README.md

 0.6.Draft
 ---------

+  * Added Protocol-specific details and modifications to the standard HTTP/1.x environment.

   * Adding the Protocol Upgrade extension and started details for HTTP/2 and WebSocket upgrade handling.

   * Adding the Transfer Encoding extension because leaving this to the application or unspecified can lead to tricky scenarios.